TickBoard/Deploy/README.md

   - Mongo DB: Base uses `emptyDir`; for persistence, use a StatefulSet or managed DB

 CI/CD
-- `workflows/gitops-validate.yaml`: kubeconform validation for `gitops/**`
+- `.github/workflows/gitops-validate.yaml`: Validates built Kustomize overlays (and bases) with kubeconform.
-- `workflows/ci-cd.yaml`: Example image build/push to Harbor and auto-bump overlay tag (requires secrets).
+- `.github/workflows/ci-cd.yaml`: Example image tag bump for overlays (if using external image builds).
 Optional if this repo does not contain app code.

 Notes
 - Deploy from overlays (not base) so image/host overrides apply (e.g., `overlays/dev`).
 - `gitops/apps/workloads-appset.yaml` is an example; adjust it to scan overlay paths if you want ApplicationSet to manage environment overlays.